How Much Cash Should You Have on Hand?

 The appropriate amount of cash to have on hand is different for everyone.
 It will even be different for your own portfolio from year to year as your financial situation changes.
 Consult a financial advisor to make a well-informed decision about your portfolio’s liquidity.
 An advisor acts as your ally, mapping your financial goals and empowering you to reach them.

 Our team of advisors specializes in portfolio diversity.
-We work with clients to deliver maximum returns and peace of mind.
+We work with clients to help deliver maximum returns and confidence.
 Contact Southwestern Investment Group to schedule a consultation with an advisor near you.

 Diversifying Your Portfolio with Retirement in Mind

 Retirement planning has changed since your parents and grandparents were saving for